 So is there a problem with this conclusion?

 Yes and no. Although there was an increased risk for the metabolically healthy overweight and obese participants, this increase wasn’t actually that big.
 The hazard ratios of 1.26 and 1.28 for the overweight and obese participants respectively basically mean that the increased risk was 26% and 28% in each group.

 The limitations of observational research are well documented though.
-We’ve addressed some of them before, but key issues include the inability to judge cause and effect and the fact it is almost impossible to control for all the potential factors that might influence the outcomes.
-In relation to these methodological limitations it is debatable whether hazard ratios of this size are actually meaningful, with some people suggesting a hazard ratio of more than 2 is needed to demonstrate a clear impact.
+We’ve addressed some of them before, but key issues include the inability to judge cause and effect.
+Plus the fact it is almost impossible to control for all the potential factors that might influence the outcomes.
+In relation to these methodological limitations it is debatable whether hazard ratios of this size are actually meaningful.
+With some people suggesting a hazard ratio of more than 2 is needed to demonstrate a clear impact.

-The data does actually tell a more important story however, and that is that whether somebody was metabolically healthy or not was a MUCH better indicator of their health than their body weight.
+The data does actually tell a more important story however.
+That is whether somebody was metabolically healthy or not was a MUCH better indicator of their health than their body weight.
 The hazard ratios for the “healthy” overweight and obese participants pale into insignificance next to those of the metabolically unhealthy groups, including those whose who were normal weight.

 Essentially the real story, in my opinion, is that whether somebody has the metabolic syndrome is more important than whether someone is overweight or not.
 The headlines could just have easily been that being normal weight doesn’t protect you against cardiovascular disease if you have poor metabolic health!